Averroes Ai Automated Visual inspection software

 Vendors like KLA, Omron, and Applied Materials have developed industry-standard tools, while software layers like ours at Averroes.ai overlay AI capabilities onto legacy AOI hardware.

-Benefits of AOI in a Wafer Fab
+Benefits Of AOI Wafer Inspection In A Fab

 1. Yield Improvement